 Step 4: Group fees, bulk bookings and rates based on difficulty

 There’s a lot to be said about making your rate system as simple as possible.
 As far as private lessons are concerned, a single price makes sense.
 However, when booking multiple sessions at once or various grade levels and study groups, you can vary your fees to accommodate the situation.
+Individual sessions should be at a higher price than group sessions.

 If you book ten sessions as a chemistry tutor, you may consider giving them a 10% discount